broadinstitute/prism_data_processing/README.md

 Once these files are downloaded, use [`biomarker_tables.R`](src/biomarker_tables.R) to convert tables to matrix form (this may require tweaking due to changes in file structures).
 This R script also generates two combined datasets: `x-ccle.csv` and `x-all.csv`.
 These are used for multivariate models and are based on CCLE data and all DepMap data respectively.

-### `MTS_functions.R` and `analysis_functions.R`
+### `MTS_functions.R`

-These files contain helper functions used in the scripts above and are sourced at the beginning of each (to install necessary packages and define functions). `analysis_functions.R` contains functions used in `MTS_Analysis.R` to generate biomarker analyses, while `MTS_functions.R` contains functions used in `MTS_Data_Processing.R`.
+This file contains helper functions used in the scripts above and is sourced at the beginning of each (to install necessary packages and define functions).

-In `analysis_functions.R`, each function takes a matrix of features (X) and a vector of responses (y) as input. `multivariate` fits both an elastic net and random forest to the data.

 ---
 _This repository is maintained by [Cancer Data Science](https://www.cancerdatascience.org/) at the Broad Institute of MIT and Harvard_